BIVROST/360WebPlayer/README.md

 	Please note that with cubemaps, seams can be visible due to texture filtering - this is most visible on horizontal and vertical crosses.
 It's best you fix them on pictures by duplicating a border into the unused part of the image.
 The 1% zoom with Facebook is to prevent this from happening.

-Apart from that, you can tune down the player console information with `Bivrost.verbose=false` in your script.
+Apart from that, you can tune up the player console information with `Bivrost.verbose=true` in just after including 360WebPlayer .js files

 The player can be run and configured in two ways: